 Farm Bingo – The Learning Journey

 You have to find all the items relating to the farm, on your card to win.
 The game is designed to assist little ones with object and word recognition.
 You can either play with the words or the picture cards.
 Picture cards are perfect for little ones and for increasing their vocabulary.
 The word card option is ideal for early readers.
-We like it because it is an easy game to play, and it just happens to be a favourite of my 3 year old.
+It is an easy game to play with younger kids.

 Family Board Games for Christmas 2018 for Ages 5+

 Pass the Bomb – Gibsons Games

 A fantastically fun game for all ages.
 My little one has been joining in on this game since she was three years old.
 You have to say items relating to the picture card drawn from the pack.
 For example – what is in your school bag?
 You then have to take it in turns to come up with answers while passing around a ticking bomb.

 The pressure is on to think quick, if the bomb explodes on you while you’re holding it you’ve lost that round.
 The game is great for getting you to think quickly under pressure.
 Our kids love playing it with us and seeing us squirm under pressure and of course they love it when the bomb explodes on our turn.

 Charades for Kids – Charades for Kids

 Based on the game we all know and love (or hate).
 The game has lots of easy picture cards for kiddies to mime for others to guess what they are.
 Great to play in teams too so ideal for Christmas when you have a crowd.
 We love it because not only is it fun, but I think it also helps to increase confidence in the children.
 As it gets them to stand up and perform in front of others without being too self conscious.

 There are cards to suit all ages from 4 years up like Lion and a Cat.
 Older children can act out actions and objects like washing your hair, eating an apple or an ambulance.
 We love it as it appeals to each of our children despite the age gap between them.